SaketGudimella/SAP-BTP-ML-Task-/README.md

-# SAP Business Technology Platform Machine Learning Deploy Sample
+## SAP BTP Machine Learning Deployment – Simple Guide
-Sample code to run a machine learning model on SAP Business Technology Platform. <br><br>

-## Description
+### What this is

-This sample application shows step by step process to deploy your machine learning model on SAP Business Technology Platform.
-Cloud Foundry usually makes use of additional metadata files in order to understand the app that’s being deployed.
-There are three rather important metadata files and these are: Procfile, runtime.txt, requirements.txt.
+This sample shows how to deploy and run a machine learning model on **SAP Business Technology Platform (BTP)** using Cloud Foundry.

-## Requirements
+### Key Files Needed

+Cloud Foundry uses a few important files to run your app:

+* **Procfile** – tells how to start your app
+* **runtime.txt** – specifies the Python version
+* **requirements.txt** – lists required Python packages

+### What you need

-* Python enviornment setup completed
+* A working Python environment
-* Trial account available on SAP Business Technology Platform
+* A trial account on SAP BTP

-## Download and Installation
-Clone the repository.
+### How to use

+1. Clone/download the repository
+2. Set up the required files
+3. Deploy the app to SAP BTP

-## Known Issues
+### Issues

-There are no known issues.
+No known issues.

-## How to obtain support
-Check out the blog <a href="https://blogs.sap.com/2021/01/01/run-machine-learning-model-on-sap-cloud-platform/">Run Machine Learning model on SAP Business Technology Platform
-</a>.
-In case you have a question, find a bug, or otherwise need support, please <a href="https://blogs.sap.com/tags/240174591523510321507492941674121/">ask a question</a> in the community.
+### Help

+You can read the SAP blog on running ML models on BTP or ask questions in the SAP community.

-## License
+### License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This project is licensed under the Apache 2.0 License by SAP.